I'm just telling you that we're going to get 48 hours of news reports on Chris Christie not running for president.

 You know, if you go back and look at pictures, we've had some pretty hefty presidents.

-You know, there's a time in American history where where being fat was the quintessential sign of achievement and success.
+You know, there's a time in American history where being fat was the quintessential sign of achievement and success.

 I'm talking about the days even before air conditioning.

-It was it was uh that far ago.
+It was that far ago.

-It was uh 1900s, it was uh sign of status.
+It was a sign of status.

-You were you were uh affluent, so forth.
+You were affluent and so forth.

-Uh Robert Taft, Robert Taft was uh was over 300 pounds.
+Robert Taft was over 300 pounds.

 He got stuck in the White House bathtub once.

-Robert Taft did as a Republican, too.
+He's a Republican, too.

 Now, Clinton didn't get stuck in the bathroom.

-But he has interesting thing here.
+But here's the interesting thing here.

 I don't think undisciplined people get to achieve great positions in our society.